spark-notebook/spark-notebook/docs/quick_start.md

 ## Quick Start Guide

-Want to try out the Spark Notebook?
-Take these steps.
+Start using the Spark Notebook in less than 5 minutes?
+Take these steps:

 ### Requirements:
 * Make sure you are running at least Java 7